abtieku/School_District_Analysis/README.md

 # School District Analysis

 ## Overview
-The school board has notified Maria that there is evidence of academic dishonesty with regards to the ninth grade math and reading scores at Thomas High School.
-Those scores need to be excluded, and the school board requested to have the analysis run again.
+The school board notified Maria that there is evidence of academic dishonesty with regards to the ninth grade math and reading scores at Thomas High School.
+Those scores needed to be excluded, and the school board requested to have the analysis run again.

 To do this, I used Python in Jupyter Notebooks.
 My input files were schools_complete.csv and students. complete.csv.
 ## Results